 Future releases of new Spine functionality are planned throughout 2014-15, including the introduction of the Child Protection – Information Sharing application which will help to improve the protection of children who have previously been identified as vulnerable by social services.

-The HSCIC transitioned to the new Care Identity Service in February 2015, the system that manages smartcard access for over 900,000 health and care workers, later this year.
-Further information is available here.
+The HSCIC transitioned to the new Care Identity Service in February 2015, the system that manages smartcard access for over 900,000 health and care workers.
+See further information on Spine 2 CIS for RAs.